Our Christian Heritage

 Newton Bateman (1822-1897) was born in poverty in New Jersey, moved to Illinois, started a school in St. Louis, then became Illinois Superintendent of Public Instruction, and authored the Historical Encyclopedia of Illinois.

-While Bateman was a student at Illinois College here in Jacksonville, Lincoln was a state legislator representing nearby in New Salem, in the also nearby Springfield.
-They met thru Bateman’s new Sigma Pi literary society.
+While Bateman was a student at Illinois College in Jacksonville (Illinois), Lincoln was a state legislator representing nearby New Salem, in the also nearby Springfield.
+They met through Bateman’s new Sigma Pi literary society.
 In 1851, Bateman bought (and later expanded) the house on this site.
-A nearby plaque notes a speech he gave in this city in 1859.
+A nearby plaque notes a speech he gave in 1859.

 Between his presidential nomination (1860) and his departure for Washington (1861), Lincoln would use Dr. Bateman (“my little friend [Bateman was much shorter than the tall Lincoln] and big schoolmaster”).